butragueno/javastudy/README.md

-featch and update with confilct test
+fetch and update with confilct test